vicompany/Front-end-Guidelines/SASS.md

 ## Variable names

+* We use American English for naming variables.
+For example `color` instead of `colour`.
 * We recommend variable names to be prefixed by type: `$color-**` or `$font-**`
 * Names will be written in lowercase.
 * We use dashes to separate words in variable identifiers: `$font-size-xl`